Caribbean inspired super easy frozen mango daiquiri for a hot summer day! This is a 3 ingredient cocktail that you’re going to love!

 Making cocktails is an art!
 At least in my opinion.
 I really enjoy watching the bartenders mixing all those ingredients together to make spectacular cocktails.
-It has always amazed me how mixing a little bit of different ingredients would result in tasty and appealing drinks.
+It has always amazed me how mixing a few different ingredients would result in tasty and appealing drinks.
 It’s like drawing a magnificent picture using only a few pencils.

 If you have been following me on my social media lately, then you probably know what I’m talking about.
 Whenever I go out with my friends on Friday or Saturday nights, or even when I get invited to late night business parties, I always talk to the bartender before choosing my cocktail.
 I ask about the ingredients, how the cocktail is made, and what it will taste like.
 Quite often I record and share the whole experience on my social media.
 And I have learned a lot from that, in terms of cocktail-making, which tools to use and even a little bit about cocktail history.
 Although I’m not a big drinker myself, I love exploring different tastes and combinations.
 Luckily my best friend J; who I usually go out with, really enjoys cocktails as well.
 She even has a (never-ending) list of cocktails that she wants to try.